evbots/ethereum_tutorials/readme.md

 personal.unlockAccount(eth.accounts[0], <Password here>, 50000);
 ```

-Now, assuming you are in this project's directory, compile and run the build script which will create a transaction to mine your contract.
+Now, assuming you are in this project's directory, compile and run one of the scripts to deploy a contract:
 ```
-yarn build
+yarn deployGreeterContract
 ```

-This will reach out to geth via over your local network via it's API, and attempt to create the contracts.
+This will reach out to geth via over your local network via it's API, and attempt to create the contract.

-If geth has synced to the latest block, then you'll see an object containing the address and abi for each contract printed, as well as a helpful command to initialize the contract in the geth console.
+If geth has synced to the latest block, then you'll see an object containing the address and abi for the contract printed, as well as a helpful command to initialize the contract in the geth console.

 Inside the geth javascript console, create your initialize your contract with the following code, or use the command printed out by the build script.
 ```